johnvenkiah/CI_PP3_John_Venkiah/README.md

 #### Project Goals

+Project Goals for intended use are:

+- Creating a system for managing bookings and patient data for both staff and patients.
+- Making this system easy and effective for all users.
+- Displaying relevant information so users can easily navigate.

-The main goals of FeelGood Physio are:
+My personal project goals of FeelGood Physio are:

 - To build an application that serves the booking needs of both patients and staff
 - To explore the possibilities of working with API's